Tony Khan: Jacksonville Jaguars

-In April 2020, then-Jaguars defensive end Yannick Ngakoue referred to Khan as "spoiled", after a confrontation on Twitter.
-Ngakoue was eventually traded to the Minnesota Vikings.
+In April 2020, Jaguars defensive end Yannick Ngakoue referred to Khan as "spoiled", after a confrontation on Twitter.
+In August 2020, Ngakoue was traded to the Minnesota Vikings.

 Fulham

 On February 22, 2017, Khan was named as vice-chairman and director of football operations of Fulham.
 He oversees the identification, evaluation, recruitment, general maintenance and signing of players for Fulham.
 Khan assumed these responsibilities following a period of advising the football operations at the club, particularly in the areas of analytics and research.
 Although Khan was not able to have an immediate effect (as it was after the January transfer window), Fulham only lost twice and went on a run that saw them finish the season in sixth place, where they were defeated in the play-off semi-final to Reading.

 Khan's first full season as vice-chairman, saw the breakout of youth product Ryan Sessegnon as well as the mid-season loan signing of Aleksandar Mitrović amongst the goals, as Fulham earned promotion to the Premier League by defeating Aston Villa in the play-off final, of which he was present.
 In the 2018–19 season, Fulham brought in a number of expensive signings, headlined by the permanent signing of Mitrović from Newcastle United and Jean Michaël Seri from Nice.
 By January 2019, Fulham were stuck in the relegation zone, despite having sacked Slaviša Jokanović and replacing him with Claudio Ranieri.
 Around this time, Khan was criticised for telling a supporter of the club to "go to hell", although he claimed that this person had previously hounded him before.
 After Ranieri's departure, BBC Radio 5 Live pundits Ian Wright and Chris Sutton questioned Khan's capability in the job, with Wright even suggesting that Shahid Khan should sack his son.
 Fulham ended the season in 19th place, resulting in the second relegation under Shahid Khan's ownership.